Bonfire night is special to loads of families across the UK. Many skip the big show at the park in favour of their own display.

 - All fireworks are categorised from F1-F4.
 The higher the number the more hazardous a firework is.
 For the purposes of a garden firework display, you should purchase fireworks categorised as F1 or F2.
 Anything higher than this is for professional use only.

 - Plan your firework display with the items you would like to begin and end with, aiming to finish your display before 11 pm.
+No need to keep the neighbours up or invite the police to solve a noise complaint.

 - Make sure you have a place to position and ignite your fireworks at least 8m from the nearest spectator.